 How are addresses assigned?

-McClain County 9-1-1 assigns address for any property within the county limits of McClain County, as well as several of the smaller communities within the county.
-We do not assign addresses for those within the Newcastle, Blanchard, or Goldsby city/town limits.
-To determine whether you should contact 9-1-1 or another city for an address, please consult the Address Map.
+McClain County 9-1-1 assigns addresses for all residences within the unincorporated boundary of McClain County, as well as several of the smaller communities within the county.
+We do not assign addresses for those within the Newcastle, Blanchard, Goldsby, or most of Purcell city/town limits and we do not assign addresses to vacant land.
+To determine whether you should contact us or another city for an address, please consult our Address Map.

-9-1-1 requires a road to be given a name if there are more than three residences, businesses, or industries accessing the same road, regardless of the length.
-Road names cannot be duplicated throughout the county, and will not be named for individuals in order to avoid confusion.
+The McClain County 9-1-1 addressing policy requires a road to be given a name if there are more than three residences, businesses, or industries accessing the same road, regardless of the length.
+Read more about road naming here.

 Homes and businesses within McClain County, and any town following the county addressing system, receive a number based on their location along the road the structure faces.
 Each address is determined using GPS to ensure accuracy and precision when it is assigned.
 Structures on the North and West sides of a road receive odd numbers, and structures on the South and East side of the road receive even numbers.